-Last Updated: April 24, 2014
+Last Updated: July 21, 2014

 CEO, DVA Group, Germany

-Sectoral Report | March, 2014
+Sectoral Report | April, 2014

-Department of Agriculture and Cooperation under the Ministry of Agriculture is the nodal organisation responsible for development of the agriculture sector in India.
+The Department of Agriculture and Cooperation under the Ministry of Agriculture is the nodal organisation responsible for development of the agriculture sector in India.
 The organisation is responsible for formulation and implementation of national policies and programmes aimed at achieving rapid agricultural growth through optimum utilisation of land, water, soil and plant resources of the country.

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.